cosmos/cosmos-sdk/docs/core/transactions.md

 The AnteHandler is used to do all transaction-level processing (i.e. Fee payment, signature verification) before passing the message to its respective handler.

+The AnteHandler only runs `CheckTx()`, and `DeliverTx()` will only be run after `CheckTx()` has passed.
+This is done to separate the message logic away from the ante handler, since the ante handler is independent from the type of message that is being committed.

 ```go
 type AnteHandler func(ctx Context, tx Tx) (newCtx Context, result Result, abort bool)
 ```